genomicsengland/panelapp/docker/dev/README.md

 # Local development environments

-Local-dev uses Docker and the [Docker Compose stack](./docker-compose.yml) included
+Local-dev uses Docker and the [Docker Compose stack](./docker-compose.yml) included.

+Please use the [Makefile](./Makefile) provided to set up the local dev environment.

+## Docker-Compose stack

-Docker Compose cluster includes:
+Docker Compose stack includes:

 * _Web_ component: a Django app server run with `runserver_plus`.
 * _Worker_  component: a Celery application.
 * A PostgreSQL instance
 * [LocalStack](https://github.com/localstack/localstack), mocking S3 and SQS.

-The application source code fis mounted rom the local machine as volumes into the running containers.
+The application source code fis mounted from the local machine as volumes into the running containers.
 Any change to the code will be immediately reflected.

-A [Makefile](./Makefile) helps with common development tasks.

 > If you start the docker-compose cluster directly, without the Makefile, you need to set `TMPDIR` env variable.
 > To `/tmp/localstack` on Linux or `/private/tmp/localstack` on OSX.